agyaregeoffrey/Movie_Details_App/README.md

 ## Getting Started
 * fork or clone the project
-* grap an api key from the [the movie db movie api](https://developers.themoviedb.org/3/)
+* get an api key from the [the movie db movie api](https://developers.themoviedb.org/3/)

 ## Libraries Used
 * Retrofit